temporalio/edu-101-dotnet-code/exercises/finale-workflow/README.md

 # Start the Worker (Java)

-1. Change into the `finale-workflow` directory.
+1. Change into the `finale-workflow` directory (cd exercises/finale-workflow).
 2. In one terminal, run the following command:

 ```sh